22nd Judicial CircuitSpecialty Courts

 Association for Individual Development (AID) provides services to individuals who have developmental, physical and/or mental disabilities, those who have suffered a trauma, or those at risk.

 - Behavioral Health Supported Living Services program offers intense, customized coordination services focused on homeless prevention, treatment, support and recovery; providing integrated primary and behavioral healthcare, psychiatric services, and permanent supportive housing services to at-risk McHenry residents with mental and behavioral health challenges.

-- Behavioral Health Bilingual and Outpatient Services Case managers and therapists provide customized services designed to promote mental wellness, recovery and prevent psychiatric hospitalization, institutionalization, incarceration and homelessness for individuals with mental and behavioral health challenges who reside in McHenry County.
+- Behavioral Health Outpatient Services provides group and individual counseling and therapy, psychiatric intervention and medication, and integrated primary healthcare via nursing services.
+Services promote mental wellness and recovery to prevent psychiatric hospitalization, institutionalization, incarceration, and housing stability for individuals with mental and behavioral health challenges who reside in McHenry County.

 Aunt Martha's Health and Wellness, Inc.